Q What is clubroot?

 Another source of infection is contaminated manure.
 If you can, check that manure does not come from animals fed on root crops or vegetable waste.
 Horse, poultry or pig manure is safest.

-Q If my ground is infested, will I have to give up growing cabbage-family crops?
+Q If my ground is infested with clubroot, will I have to give up growing cabbage-family crops?

 A No, many gardeners keep growing brassicas in the presence of the disease.
 However, there’s no single remedy.

-Q What do I do with infected plants?
+Q What do I do with plants infected by clubroot?

 A The plant tops are unlikely to be contaminated unless soiled with earth, and can be composted.
 The swollen roots are crammed with spores; lift these as soon as the crop is gathered and burn them thoroughly or consign them to the dustbin.